sdsykes/kolmio/README.md

 because we know through counting the number of matching pictures that only certain pictures can appear on the outside edge of the megakolmio.

+A second optimisation uses the fact that only one raccoon may appear on the outside of the triangle to eliminate some further branches of enquiry.

 ### Speed

 This solution has not been heavily optimised for speed, clarity is more important.